 How does SriLankan Airlines’ environmental policy align with global sustainability goals?

 SriLankan Airlines’ environmental policy aligns with global sustainability goals by adopting sustainable practices, such as reducing carbon emissions, minimizing waste, and conserving natural resources.
-The airline has also committed to reducing its carbon footprint by implementing various initiatives, such as using energy-efficient aircraft and implementing sustainable fuel programs.
+The airline has also committed to reducing its carbon footprint by implementing various initiatives, such as using energy-efficient aircraft and sustainable fuel programs.

 What measures are in place to reduce the carbon footprint of flights in Sri Lanka?

-To reduce the carbon footprint of flights in Sri Lanka, SriLankan Airlines has implemented several measures, including using energy-efficient aircraft, optimizing flight routes, and reducing fuel consumption.
-The airline has also implemented sustainable fuel programs and has committed to reducing its carbon emissions by 50% by 2030.
+SriLankan Airlines has implemented several measures to reduce the carbon footprint of flights in Sri Lanka, including using energy-efficient aircraft, optimizing flight routes, and reducing fuel consumption.
+The airline has also implemented sustainable fuel programs and committed to reducing carbon emissions by 50% by 2030.

 How is SriLankan Airlines contributing to the Sustainable Airlines Initiative?

-SriLankan Airlines is contributing to the Sustainable Airlines Initiative by implementing sustainable practices and initiatives to reduce its environmental impact.
+SriLankan Airlines contributes to the Sustainable Airlines Initiative by implementing sustainable practices and initiatives to reduce its environmental impact.
 The airline has committed to reducing its carbon footprint, minimizing waste generation, and conserving natural resources.
 SriLankan Airlines is also working closely with industry partners and stakeholders to promote sustainable practices in the aviation industry.

 What sustainable technologies are being integrated into Sri Lanka’s aviation industry?